xcp-ng/xcp-ng-org/docs/project/contributing.md

 We are happy about every helping hand!

-## 🌍 Translations {#translations}
+## :earth_africa: Translations {#translations}

 [Help us translate the built-in web interface (XO Lite) in more languages!](http://translate.vates.tech/engage/xen-orchestra/)

-## ✍️ Write documentation {#write-documentation}
+## :writing_hand: Write documentation {#write-documentation}

 Contribute to our documentation with pull requests modifying the files in this very documentation.
-At the bottom of each page (including this one!), you can find a "🖊️ Edit this page" link.
+At the bottom of each page (including this one!), you can find a ":pen: Edit this page" link.
 Click on it and contribute!

-## 🧑‍🔬 Test {#test}
+## :scientist: Test {#test}

 It's important to test XCP-ng on many different platforms and devices.
-You have gear laying around or access to some special devices? -> be a tester and test all the features of XCP-ng 🚀
+You have gear laying around or access to some special devices? -> be a tester and test all the features of XCP-ng :rocket:

 Your results are very welcome in our [Hardware Compatibility List (HCL)](../../installation/hardware)!